rust-embedded/rust-raspberrypi-OS-tutorials/08_timestamps/README.md

 ## tl;dr

-- We add abstractions for the architectural timer, implement it for `aarch64` and use it to annotate prints with timestamps.
+- We add abstractions for the architectural timer and implement them for `_arch/aarch64`.
+- The new timer functions are used to annotate UART prints with timestamps, and to get rid of the cycle-based delays in the `GPIO` and `UART` device drivers, which boosts accuracy.
 - A `warn!()` macro is added.

 ## Test it